EU-US Privacy Shield Privacy Statement

 Innodata only processes Personal Information that is relevant to the products and services it provides and only for purposes compatible with those for which the Personal Data was collected, received, or otherwise authorized.
 To the extent necessary for such purposes, Innodata shall take reasonable steps to do either of the following: (i) where Innodata receives Personal Data directly from an individual, ensure that the Personal Data is accurate, complete and current, and is reliable for its intended use; or (ii) where Innodata is acting as an agent and/or on behalf of a customer entity and does not receive Personal Data directly from an individual, notify the customer entity of any potential data integrity concerns known to Innodata.

-In the event Innodata collects Personal Data directly from individuals in the EU, Innodata shall allow individuals access to their Personal Data and permit individuals to correct, amend or delete inaccurate information, unless an exception applies, such as where the burden or expense of providing such access would be disproportionate to the risks to the privacy of the individuals in the case in question or where the rights of persons other than the individuals would be violated.
+In the event Innodata collects Personal Data directly from individuals in the EU or UK, Innodata shall allow individuals access to their Personal Data and permit individuals to correct, amend or delete inaccurate information, unless an exception applies, such as where the burden or expense of providing such access would be disproportionate to the risks to the privacy of the individuals in the case in question or where the rights of persons other than the individuals would be violated.

 In the event Innodata is acting as an agent and/or on behalf of a customer entity and does not receive Personal Data directly from the individual who is the subject of the information, it will cooperate with the customer entity and take any reasonable steps necessary to allow the customer entity to provide any requested access to the individual in accordance with the contract with the customer entity.